PREP-NexT/data/README.md

 <div align="center">
 <br />
-<h1>GDFC: A Global Drought and Flood Catalogue from 1950 to 2016</h1>
 <p>
 GDFC provides consistent estimates of large-scale drought and flood events over 1950-2016, their multi-variate characteristics and long-term risk.
 </p>